rootxdwt/EBSOC-Video-Progress-Modifier/README.md

 > EN

 - this program is built for windows 10. if you are not using windows 10, download the source( `ebs.go` ) and compile it in your OS.
-- this program is made only for education purpose. we are not responsible for any malicious usage.
+- this program is made only for educational purpose. we are not responsible for any malicious usage.

 > KR